marcv12/To_churn_or_not_to_churn/README.md

 2. Launch the web application using `website.py` and interact with the final optimized model.
 You can do this by running `streamlit run website.py` in your terminal.

 ## Licensing
-This project is licensed under the Apache License 2.0 - see the LICENSE file for more details.
+This project is licensed under the MIT license - see the LICENSE file for more details.

 ## Acknowledgements
 We would like to express our deepest gratitude to our professors and mentors who guided us throughout the project.
 We also acknowledge OpenAI's GPT-4 model for assisting in generating the text and insights for this README file.
 We appreciate the creators of the dataset and everyone else who contributed to making this project a success.